ryogan22/one-click-hugo-cms/site/content/post/ejemplo-publicacion.md

 - image: /img/illustrations-tutorials.svg

+blurbs:
+    - image: /img/illustrations-coffee.svg
+      text: >
+        We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
+We’re proud to offer a variety of coffee beans grown with great care for the environment and local communities.
+Check our post or contact us directly for current availability.

 The Chemex Coffeemaker consists of an hourglass-shaped glass flask with a conical funnel-like neck (rather than the cylindrical neck of an Erlenmeyer flask) and uses proprietary filters, made of bonded paper (thicker-gauge paper than the standard paper filters for a drip-method coffeemaker) that removes most of the coffee oils, brewing coffee with a taste that is different than coffee brewed in other coffee-making systems; also, the thicker paper of the Chemex coffee filters may assist in removing cafestol, a cholesterol-containing compound found in coffee oils.
 Here’s three important tips newbies forget about:

 1. Always buy dedicated Chemex filters.